-THC can be detected in saliva within minutes and up to 2 days.7 It can be detected in hair up to 90 days.8
+THC can be detected in saliva within minutes and up to 2 days.7 Hair testing can typically detect drugs such as marijuana for months after use (up to 90 days).8

 For blood tests, marijuana can show up on a test for 4-8 hours for people who use several times a week or more, and for 3-4 hours for casual or infrequent users.
 9